Efficient Subgraph GNNs by Learning Effective Selection Policies: Additional Experiments and Details

 \subsubsection{ZINC-12k}

 We considered the dataset splits proposed in~\citet{dwivedi2020benchmarking}, and used Mean Absolute Error (MAE) both as loss and evaluation metric.
 For all models (\textsc{Full}, \textsc{Random}, \ourmethod), we used a batch size of 128 and Adam optimizer with initial learning rate of $0.001$, which is decayed by $0.5$ every 300 epochs.
 The maximum number of epochs is set to $1000$ for \textsc{Random} and \ourmethod\ when $T=2$, and to 600 for \textsc{Random} and \ourmethod\ when $T=5$, as well as for \textsc{Full}, due to the increase in training time.
 The test metric is computed at the best validation epoch.
 We used a downstream prediction network composed of $6$ layers, embedding dimension $64$.
 For \ourmethod, we employed a selection network architecturally identical to the prediction network, trained with a separate Adam optimizer without learning rate decay and learning rate $0.001$.
 We further tuned the temperature parameter $\tau$ of the Gumbel-Softmax trick in $\{0.33, 0.66, 1, 2\}$.
 Early experimentation revealed that \ourmethod\ became overconfident in the probability of specific nodes, thus preventing the exploration of other nodes through sampling.
 We mitigated the problem by adding dropout on the node probability distribution during train, with probability tuned in $\{0, 0.3, 0.5\}$.
 For $T=5$ we additionally masked out nodes corresponding to subgraphs that had already been selected, to avoid repetitions and encourage exploration especially at training time.
-To ensure a fair comparison, we applied a similar mechanism to \textsc{Random} with $T=5$, preventing it to sample the same subgraph (i.e., we did not allow replacement when uniformly sampling a subset of subgraphs from the bag).
+To ensure a fair comparison, we applied a similar mechanism to \textsc{Random} with $T=5$, preventing it to sample the same subgraph (i.e., we did not allow replacement when uniformly sampling a subset of subgraphs from the bag). \revision{For the additional experiments featuring other values of $T$, namely $T=3$ and $T=8$, we use the same strategy employed for $T=5$.}